 - Reducing recidivism

-Forensic mental health unit – Ballert Yeram-boo-ee
+Forensic mental health service – Ballert Yeram-boo-ee

-Ballert Yeram-boo-ee (pronounced Balit Yerimboy), is the name of the forensic mental health unit at Ravenhall Correctional Centre.
+Ballert Yeram-boo-ee (pronounced Balit Yerimboy), is the name of the forensic mental health service at Ravenhall Correctional Centre.
 Ballert Yeram-boo-ee is an Aboriginal name meaning ‘strong tomorrow’.
 The name was chosen by a Nevin Elder on behalf Wurundjeri Tribe Land and Compensation Cultural Heritage Council that represents the traditional people of the area where Ravenhall will be built.

 Ballert Yeram-boo-ee will operate 75 forensic mental health beds and a large outpatients program at the prison – a significant expansion of specialist services for mentally ill offenders in Victoria, and the largest prison-based forensic mental health service in Australia.

 Ravenhall Correctional Centre will provide a uniquely integrated model of care.
-Forensicare is working closely with alliance partners, including Kangan Institute, YMCA, Western Suburbs Indigenous Gathering Place Association and Melbourne City Mission, to ensure that forensic mental health services are integrated with rehabilitation programs, social and educational activities and prisoner release programs.
+Forensicare is working closely with alliance partners, including GEO, Kangan Institute, YMCA, Western Suburbs Indigenous Gathering Place Association and Melbourne City Mission, to ensure that forensic mental health services are integrated with rehabilitation programs, social and educational activities and prisoner release programs.
 Forensic mental health services will be closely coordinated with the health services provided by Correct Care to ensure a holistic approach to prisoner healthcare needs.

 Service model at Ravenhall Correctional Centre